JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 When working interactively with DataFrames.jl you can safely just rely on the `metadata` and `colmetadata` functions.
-This will create a minimal overhead in case some data frame does not have metadata yet, but it should not be noticeable in typical usage scenarios.
+This will create a minimal overhead in case the passed data frame does not have metadata yet, but it should not be noticeable in typical usage scenarios.

-In generic code or code that is performance critical it is recommended to run `hasmetadata` check before calling `metadata` function (the same considerations apply to `hascolmetadata` and `colmetadata`).
+In generic code or code that is performance critical it is recommended to check that `hasmetadata` returns `true` before calling `metadata`, and that `hascolmetadata` returns `true` before calling `colmetadata`.
 There are two reasons for this:

-* if some Tables.jl table (other than data frame) does not support metadata the call to `metadata` function throws an error.
-A similar rule applies to calling `hascolmetadata` before calling `colmetadata`.
+* if some Tables.jl table (other than data frame) does not support table or column level metadata (respectively) the call to `metadata` or `colmetadata` throws an error.
-* if you know you query a data frame, using the `hasmetadata` function avoids creation of metadata dictionary in a data frame in case it were not needed.
+* if you know you query a data frame, checking `hasmetadata` or `hascolmetadata` avoids the creation of a metadata dictionary in case it were not needed.
-  A call to `metadata` will create such a dictionary when it was not present in a data frame yet.
+  A call to `metadata` or `colmetadata` will create such a dictionary when it was not present in the data frame yet.

 ## Examples